mrolims/pynamicalsys/docs/source/cds_creating_ds.rst

-Creating a discrete dynamical system
+Creating a continuous dynamical system
 ------------------------------------

-The :py:class:`ContinuousDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.ContinuousDynamicalSystem>` class allows you to create a discrete dynamical system object.
+The :py:class:`ContinuousDynamicalSystem <pynamicalsys.core.continuous_dynamical_systems.ContinuousDynamicalSystem>` class allows you to create a continuous dynamical system object.
 You can use built-in systems or define your own continuous dynamical system.

 Using built-in systems
 ~~~~~~~~~~~~~~~~~~~~~~

-To check available built-in systems, you can use the :py:meth:`available_models <pynamicalsys.core.discrete_dynamical_systems.ContinuousDynamicalSystem.available_models>` method:
+To check available built-in systems, you can use the :py:meth:`available_models <pynamicalsys.core.continuous_dynamical_systems.ContinuousDynamicalSystem.available_models>` method:

 .. code-block:: python